kiboschool/course-industry-experience-1/src/lessons/application-materials/assignment.md

 For this assignment you will prepare and submit three key artifacts to support your application.

-### Resume
+### Create a resume
-Using the format and guidance provided in the lesson, create an updated resume.
+Follow the steps in the [lesson](/lessons/application-materials/resume.md) and:
+- Create your resume
+- Complete your resume self-evaluation
+- Complete peer evaluation for a classmate

-### Portfolio
+### Build a portfolio
-Create a portfolio website.
-We recommend hosting with Github pages, but you may also use another hosting site.
-Your portfolio must include:
-- A brief description of who you are and your photo
-- Links to at least 2 projects and their repository
-- For each project, a brief (1 paragraph max) description of the project
+Follow the steps in the [lesson](/lessons/application-materials/portfolio.md) to:
+- Create a mini-portfoio by updating your Github profile readme
+- (Optionally) create a personal portfolio website

 ### LinkedIn profile
-Update your LinkedIn profile.
-Your profile must include:
+Follow the steps in the [lesson](/lessons/application-materials/webprofiles.md) to update your LinkedIn profile.
+It shoud include:
-- A legible photo
+- Your name, profile photo, and professional headline
-- A compelling headline, and brief summary
+- A customized URL
-- At least 2 relevant professional and academic experiences, with supporting links
+- Your professional and educational background

 ## Submission

 #### (1) Submit youar assignment in Gradescope
 Submit links to your materials in Gradescope.
-For your resume document, ensure that permissions are set so that anyone with a link can comment.
+For any links to documents, ensure that permissions are set so that anyone with a link can comment.

 #### (2) Submit in Woolf
 - Upload a PDF version of your resume
+  - You can download a PDF from Google Docs by selecting **File** then **Download** then **PDF**
 - Submit a link to your portfolio
 - Submit a link to your LinkedIn profile